Below are professional development opportunities available at The Ohio State University

 President's and Provost's Leadership Institute

 The President's and Provost's Leadership Institute focuses on long-term faculty leadership development.
 The primary goal of the Institute is to create a pool of potential leaders from groups that traditionally have been underrepresented in key leadership roles, and in particular in the role of department chairs and school directors.
-The two-year institute focuses on the nature of effective leadership rather than on the tasks for which academic leaders are responsible.
-For more information, see this website's Leadership Programs page.
+The 18-month institute focuses on the nature of effective leadership rather than on the tasks for which academic leaders are responsible.
+For more information, see Leadership Programs.

 The Women's Place Staff Leadership Series

-The Staff Leadership Series is an initiative specifically for staff women at the university who are interested in both skill building and leadership development activities to develop and enhance their leadership abilities.
-The year-long leadership series focuses on providing both skill building and leadership development activities for university staff members.
-For more information, see this website's Leadership Programs page.
+The Staff Leadership Series is an initiative specifically for staff women at the university who are interested in both skill building and leadership development activities.
+The year-long series will expand leadership capacity, cultivate professional development, and create a pool of potential staff leaders from groups that have been traditionally underrepresented in key leadership roles.
+For more information, see Leadership Programs.

 Association of Staff and Faculty Women (ASFW)